voploshcheniye/voploshcheniye.github.io/src/partials/gameplay-reveal.html.md

-Alloys form the tectonic qualities of the Patternist planet, its formations hovering above our own.
-Choosing from the 21 alloys, players can apply them to reveal a detailed alien landscape that will increase in complexity as they go.
-Patternist gameplay culminates in the revelation of these Patternist-3 planet landscapes.
+Patternist gameplay culminates in the revelation of Patternist-3 planet landscapes, hovering above our own.

-With this combinatory system of landform generation, the possible alloys offer players a spatial riddle of geologic systems, allowing players to experiment with new topologies, while ambiently rehearsing alternatives to the real world we know.
+Unusual maps, trades, and encoded perspectives lay in wait as you engage with urban environments through the lens of this newly revealed exoplanet.

-The game becomes a method to blend realities, weaving them together in ways that allow players to navigate both worlds simultaneously.
+You may even stumble upon the source of a mysterious phenomenon in the process.